JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-ios-integration-overview.md

 ## Local integration

 In a local setup, there are two main integration options.
-You can use direct integration through a special script or, if you have Pod dependencies in your Kotlin Multiplatform project, take the CocoaPods integration approach.
+You can use direct integration through a special script, which makes the Kotlin build a part of the iOS build.
+If you have Pod dependencies in your Kotlin Multiplatform project, take the CocoaPods integration approach.

 ### Direct integration

 You can connect the iOS framework directly from the Kotlin Multiplatform project by adding a special script to your Xcode project.
-The `embedAndSignAppleFrameworkForXcode` script is integrated into the build phase of your project's build settings.
+The script is integrated into the build phase of your project's build settings.

-This integration method can work for you if:

-* You do **not** import CocoaPods dependencies in your Kotlin Multiplatform project
+This integration method can work for you if you do **not** import CocoaPods dependencies in your Kotlin Multiplatform project.

 If you create a project in Android Studio, choose the **Regular framework** option to have this setup generated automatically.
 If you use the [Kotlin Multiplatform web wizard](https://kmp.jetbrains.com/), direct integration